kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ### kube-state-metrics

 *This section is under development.
-I need to figure out is Prometheus is able to do such complex queries.*
+We need to figure out is Prometheus is able to do such complex queries.*

 Today, kube-state-metrics exports metrics that allow users to join Pods with their PVCs and PVs and e.g. see how many Pods use the same PV.